|

 In a race, the waves may cause the inhalation of water instead of air

 (bilateral breathing will help here as well).
-The drills to practice to improve
+The drills to practice improving

 balance and avoid this unpleasant occurrence are the side kicking and shark fin